centic9/pipewire-ppa/INSTALL.md

 ```

 This will use the default config file to configure and start the daemon.
-The default config will also start pipewire-media-session, a default
+The default config will also start `pipewire-media-session`, a default
-example media session and pipewire-pulse, a PulseAudio compatible server.
+example media session and `pipewire-pulse`, a PulseAudio compatible server.

-You can also enable more debugging with the PIPEWIRE_DEBUG environment
+You can also enable more debugging with the `PIPEWIRE_DEBUG` environment
 variable like so:

 ```